-On May 13th, 2014, we celebrated the eighteenth edition of National Denim Day to benefit the CURE Foundation for breast cancer.
+On May 12th, 2015, we celebrated the nineteenth edition of National Denim Day to benefit the CURE Foundation for breast cancer.
 This day helps raise money and awareness all across Canada.

 The employees of Commonwealth Plywood Distribution participated by proudly wearing their jeans for the occasion.
-Staff of Boucherville, North Bay and Ottawa branches, donated an amount of $185 to the CURE Foundation.
+The staff of the Boucherville, Québec, North Bay, London and Rexdale branches, donated more than $600 to the CURE Foundation.

 A special thank you to all of our participating employees; your support is appreciated!